dergeberl/kubeteach/README.md

   Normal  Active  12m   Task  Task has no pre required task, task is now active
 ```

-Now you can solve tasks by doing all what is described in the description of the task.
+Now you can solve tasks by doing what's described in the task.

 For example `task1`: Create a new namespace with the name kubeteach